baleeds/trusted/README.md

 greeting.get(); // 'hello'
 ```

-## Adding default values
+## Adding Default Values

 Default values are returned when the value being retrieved is null or fails validation.
-Default values must pass validation.
+Default values must pass validation, if a validation or schema is available.

 ```javascript
 const greeting = schema.string({